 Credit scores are one of the most important financial numbers.
-Credit scores not only affect the The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
-More you pay when you borrow, but also your ability to borrow and other important financial transactions.
+Credit scores not only affect the interest rate you pay when you borrow, but also your ability to borrow and other important financial transactions.
 It has been a long time since I’ve borrowed money, so I talked to Cody Jensen, a consumer loan officer at Missoula Federal Credit Union, to get the most current information.
 In his role as a loan officer, Cody spends a lot of time educating young borrowers, so he was a terrific resource.
 Here is a summary of the interview (with a few tidbits I found on line to expand on a few of his points).

 What are Credit Scores?

 Most lenders and vendors use the national score calculated by Fair Isaac Company.
 It is a number between 300 and 850 that measures your creditworthiness and is sometimes called FICO score.